PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/experiments_conditions_tables.md

   * [Correlated Genes](../organisms_gene/correlated_genes.html)
   * [Expression Data Import Service](../services/expression_data_import_service.html)

-## Accessing the Transcriptomics Tab on the PATRIC Website
+## Accessing the Experiments and Conditions Tables on the PATRIC Website
 Clicking the Transcriptomics Tab in a Taxon View displays the Experiments Table (shown below), listing all the studies or datasets in PATRIC that contain one or more samples or experimental conditions corresponding to the selected taxon level.

 ### Experiments Table